FAQ

 What does charter pricing mean?

-The Schedule of Terms in force when you join is fixed for twelve months from that date.
-Production pricing may change after the charter closes; your rate does not change during your charter window.
+The Schedule of Terms in force when you join is fixed for twelve months from that date, unless your signed order says otherwise.
+Public pricing may change later; your charter rate does not change during that window.

 Can I move between tiers later?

-Do you charge a booking fee on every engagement?
+Do you charge a generic platform fee on engagements?

 When does production billing start?